 - An expanded definition of infrastructure and focus on financing development rather than just construction.

 - Expanded geography to include the Shire of Ngaanyatjarraku in Western Australia

 - NAIF provided with expanded debt tools, including the ability to provide letters of credit, guarantees and lend in foreign currency.

 - NAIF can provide finance for smaller loans, through working with financing partnerships.

-- NAIF can provide equity finance, subject to a cap of $50m and a minimum of $5m per investment, for non-controlling , with NAIF’s total equity commitments to be capped at $500m out of the $5 Billion allocation.
+- NAIF can provide equity finance, subject to a cap of $50m per investment and being non-controlling stakes.

 - NAIF can provide financing directly to proponents rather than via the States or Northern Territory, under certain circumstances.